-Arriving in 2010, the Soft-Winged Flower Beetle A. equestris has found a new home in the eastern part of North America after traveling across the ocean.
+This particular Soft-Winged Flower Beetle has found a new home in the eastern part of North America after traveling across the ocean.

 Scientific Name: Anthocomus equestris

 Size (Adult; Length): 9mm to 15mm (0.35in to 0.59in)